kylecalbert/Netflix-Dashbaord/README.md

 - **Process:** Utilise the date added column for the x-axis, count distinct of show id for the y-axis, and differentiate between TV shows and movies using color.

 ### Map Chart
-- **Objective:** Visualize the distribution of Netflix content across different countries.
+- **Objective:** Visualise the distribution of Netflix content across different countries.
-- **Process:** Utilsze a map chart to represent the count of movies and TV shows by country.
+- **Process:** Utilsse a map chart to represent the count of movies and TV shows by country.
 Darker shades indicate higher counts.

 ### Histogram
 - **Objective:** Identify the top genres in the Netflix catalog.